mariohernandez/component-based-development/docs/chapter-4/building-components/3-button.md

 # Button

-So you get the idea, inside the Components directory we create a new directory that matches the name of the component we want to create and then create a few files inside that directory.
+So you get the idea, inside the **01-components** directory we create a new directory that matches the name of the component we want to create and then create a few files inside that directory.
 Let's repeat this process for the Button component.

 ## Component's data